MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 When determining a timestamp to use to read from one or more user tables, the Coordinator uses the current value of the global timestamp.
 Additionally, the Coordinator advances all tables to a timestamp larger than the timestamp selected for the read.
+Multiple consecutive reads can all be done at the same timestamp, which only requires advancing the tables on the first read.

-When determining a timestamp to use to write to a user table, the Coordinator uses a timestamp larger than the previous timestamp used (either for a read or a write) and advances all tables to this timestamp.
+When determining a timestamp to use to write to a user table, the Coordinator uses a timestamp larger than the previous timestamp used (either for a read or a write) and advances all tables to this new timestamp.

 #### Upstream Sources